 These default privacy settings on Facebook have been the subject of much controversy and various legal actions, as detailed by the Electronic Privacy Information Center's Facebook privacy page.

-Five More Facebook Privacy Settings
+Additional Facebook Privacy Settings

-Privacy controls appear for five additional Facebook areas or features on the main privacy settings page shown above.
-You access each by clicking "Edit Settings" to the far left of its name.
+Privacy controls appear for additional Facebook areas or features on the main privacy settings page shown above.
+You access each by clicking "Edit Settings" to the far right of its name.
 Below is an explanation of what each does.
 The first ("How You Connect") is one of the most important.

 HOW YOU CONNECT -- This option contains five key settings for controlling how people can find and communicate with you on Facebook and who is allowed to post and see items your Wall/Timeline.